Xilinx/Xilinx_Container_Runtime/docs/index.rst

 ************************
 Xilinx Container Runtime
 ************************
-Xilinx-container-runtime is an extension of runc, with modification to add xilinx devices before running containers.
+Xilinx container runtime is an extension of runC, with modification to add xilinx devices before running containers.
 Since it is a runC compliant runtime, xilinx container runtime can be integrate with various contianer orchestrators, including docker and podman.

 .. image:: ./images/XCRT-Arch.png